I’ve been a paying customer for iPage for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 If their uptime wasn’t bad enough, prepare to be amazed.

-iPage’s page loading times came in at 1038ms, making it about 48% slower than competition’s average of 700ms.
-One month, they even hit over 2,000ms!
+iPage’s page loading times came in at 868ms, making it only about 2.47% faster than competition’s average (890ms).

 That’s almost absurdly bad, especially when some of the best web hosts we’ve reviewed regularly deliver page loading speeds of under 500ms.

 Site speed isn’t just a vanity metric.
 Slow page loading times negatively impact SEO, meaning lower rankings and less visibility, which = lower site traffic.